sojungko/axial-projects-lite/README.md

 The app should run on `localhost:3000` in your browser.

-If for whatever reason you run into a problem such as one saying `[0] src/app/create-new.component.ts(113,35): error TS2339: Property 'target_check_size_min' does not exist on type '{ [key: string]: AbstractControl; }'.`, please comment out the `disableButton()` function in `create-new.component.ts`, restart the app and uncomment `disableButton()`.
-The validation should work hence forward.
-I am still not sure why this problem exists -- my guess is that it has to do with the way ngForm is initialized.
-I shall try to debug this when I figure out the problem.

 ## Comments
 For this challenge, I decided to use Angular 2 to prepare myself for the tech stack used at Axial.
 In-memory-web-api was implemented to simulate database connection.